(1) This section applies to regulations under the following provisions of this Part—

 section 468 (general power to make further provision about accounts and reports).

-(2) Any such regulations may make consequential amendments or repeals in other provisions of this Act, or in other enactments.
+(2) Any such regulations may make consequential amendments or repeals in other provisions of this Act, or in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.